 The recent boom in tour companies offering international “voluntourism” opportunities has fueled the desire to volunteer.
 As a result, increasing numbers of voluntourists are paying to participate in projects that do not offer constructive help.
-They have been described as “new colonialists,” engaging in projects that are designed only with the enjoyment of volunteers in mind.
+They've been described as “new colonialists,” engaging in projects that are designed only with the enjoyment of volunteers in mind.
 Richard Stupart describes it as “morally ambiguous catnip for traveling narcissists.”
 So what could possibly be wrong with helping the “unfortunate"?
 Read on.

 The trips are personally transformative for voluntourists, but host countries often see tourism revenue as the only benefit.